merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/05_Zone_Discounts.md

  - Amount – Enter discount value
  - Apply – Select percentage discount or fixed amount to deduct from the price

-Don’t forget to save product after you have finished with discount zones.
+Don’t forget to save the product after you have finished with discount zones.

 On the frontend: